 What we do

-TeamRCIA.com is a FREE online resource for Catholic parishes that want to form Christians for life.
+TeamRCIA.com is a FREE online resource for Catholic parishes and dioceses that want to form Christians for life.

-- We offer a variety of online training for church ministers and volunteers, through webinars, e-mail courses, downloads, and discussion forums, led by experts in the field of parish ministry.
+- We offer a variety of online and in-person training for church ministers and volunteers, through webinars, e-mail courses, downloads, discussion forums, and training events led by experts in the field of initiation ministry.